 Kilim Geoforest Park is one of the most popular three geoparks that form the Langkawi Geopark.
 What makes this geopark stand out is its greyish limestone formations.
 You could charter a boat tour or kayak on Kilim River around the geopark to explore the park’s wondrous mangrove biodiversities through a boat tour.
 And when you do, you can also spot some eagles soaring in the air at Eagle Point.
 And if you happen to travel to Anak Tikus Island, a geosite of Kilim Karst, do keep your eyes peeled at some fascinating gastropod fossils on the limestones!

 9.Take a trip at Langkawi Wildlife Park & Bird Paradise

 The facade of Langkawi Bird Paradise.
 Source: www.ngtraveller.com

 Langkawi Bird Paradise are the fun house to more than 2,500 avian creatures such as parakeets, owls, hawks, canaries, hornbills, toucans, flamingos and ducks.
 Apart from these aviators, the Wildlife Park section allows you to participate in feeding sessions for crocodiles, raccoons and pelicans and more wildlife creatures – perfect for kids and fauna-loving fans!

 Time to charge into this 3D museum with your cameras ready!
 Source: travelwithbender.com

-Treat yourself to hours of cool, a lot of fun and creative photography as you explore more than 200 picturesque artworks that envelope the entire museum in and out.
-These artworks play on optical illusion so when you take your photos at certain angles, it will seem as though as thrown into some intriguing three-dimensional scenes.
-Just remember to visit the place with your cameras (or phones) fully charged!
+Just remember to visit the place with your cameras (or phones) fully charged to treat yourself with hours of cool, fun and creative photography.
+Over 200 picturesque artworks that envelope the entire museum in and out.
+These artworks play on optical illusion, so when you take your photos at certain angles, it will seem as though you are thrown into some intriguing three-dimensional scene.

 11.Tour Around Oriental Village